Türkan Haliloğlu

 Türkan Haliloğlu is a Turkish biochemist researching biopolymers, computational structural biology, protein dynamics, binding and folding of proteins, and protein interactions.
 She is a professor in the department of chemical engineering and director of the polymer research center at the Boğaziçi University.

 Education

-Türkan Haliloğlu earned a BS (1987), MS (1989), and PhD (1992) in chemical engineering Boğaziçi University.
+Haliloğlu earned a BS (1987), MS (1989), and PhD (1992) in chemical engineering Boğaziçi University.
 From 1992 to 1993, she was a postdoctoral researcher at the University of Akron Institute of Polymer Science.

 Career and research

 Haliloğlu is a professor in the department of chemical engineering and director of the polymer research center at the Boğaziçi University.
 She researches biopolymers, computational structural biology, protein dynamics, binding and folding of proteins, and protein interactions.

 Awards and honors

 In 2012, Haliloğlu became a member of the Turkish Academy of Sciences.
 In 2018, the NATO Deputy Secretary General, Rose Gottemoeller, presented Haliloğlu with the partnership prize from the NATO Science for Peace and Security for her molecular research on bacteria used in biological weapons.